danny0838/sts-lib/README.md

  * @property {Array.<(string|string[])>} src - the source files.
 Each as an
  *     absolute path, or a path relative to the directory of this config file,
  *     or the basename of a built-in dictionary file.
 Each should be a .txt,
- *     .list, .json, or .jlist dictionary file.
+ *     .list, .json, .jlist, .yaml, or .yml dictionary file.
  * @property {boolean} [sort] - true to sort the keys of the output dictionary.
  * @property {string} [include] - a regex filter that discards non-matched
  *     conversion values.